Living in an era, where everything seems to be a slave of that machine called CLOCK, it’s not that easy to stay away from problems.

-Therefore, a tester, most of the time struggles in meeting deadlines and getting testing coverage.
+Therefore, a tester, most of the time struggles while meeting deadlines and getting testing coverage.

 #2 Stress Factor: No recognition at work

-It’s a well-known truth that a tester needs more time to create credibility because the efforts he/she is putting in on daily basis are not recognized the way it should be.
-The reason might be the nature of a job where one has to find faults in others’ work.
+It’s a well-known truth that a tester needs more time to create credibility because the effort he/she is putting on a daily basis are not recognized in the way it should be.
+The reason might be the nature of the job, where one has to find faults with others’ work.

-Although ultimately testers help in improving quality, they are the ones who work as quality guards and no one likes any guard because he/she preserves the right to allow/disallow the entry.
+Although ultimately testers help in improving quality, they are the ones who work as quality guards and no one likes any guard because he/she reserves the right to allow/disallow the entry.

 Example: For the latest project release success, the project manager had specifically written a thank you note to every developer and business development team members but did not include you.
-When asked about it, manager said, he just forgot.
+When asked about it, the manager says, he just forgot.
 Does this situation demotivate you?
-For me, it’s a stress factor.
+For me, it’s a great stress factor.